February 11-14, 2016

 More resources to support growing national orphan care movements

 The ultimate purpose of the Global Forum for a World Without Orphans is to increase the number of children growing up in safe, permanent, and nurturing families by building capacity in the global Christian community.
-We will accomplish this by bringing together 500 key influencers from at least 60 countries to develop and share solutions.
+We accomplished this by bringing together 450 key influencers from 60 countries to develop and share solutions.

-To our knowledge, a large-scale global Christian event specifically focused on family-based care for orphans has never taken place.
-This gathering, as well as preparation for the event and its follow up, will increase the capacity of the growing global orphan care movement and eventually result in better care for children through family strengthening and reunification, adoption, foster care, and mentoring.
+To our knowledge, a large-scale global Christian event specifically focused on family-based care for orphans had never taken place.
+This gathering, as well as preparation for the event and its follow up, increased the capacity of the growing global orphan care movement and will eventually result in better care for children through family strengthening and reunification, adoption, foster care, and mentoring.